YU000jp/Logseq-column-Layout/README.md

-Sorry, Not compatible with Safari browser.
-Address the issue early

 # Logseq Column-Layout Plugin

  - Journals, linked references, and journal queries can be placed side by side if the minimum screen width is "1900px" or more.